 5.02: Definitions

-As used in 102 CMR 5.00, the following words shall have the following meanings unless the context otherwise requires:
+As used in 606 CMR 5.00, the following words shall have the following meanings unless the context otherwise requires:

+Adoptee.
+A person who has become the legal child of persons other than his/her genetic or biological parents.

 Adoption.
 The establishment of the legal relationship of parent and child in accordance with the

 provisions of M.G.L. c.
 210 et seq.

+Adoption Agency.
+A corporation organized in accordance with M.G.L. c.
+180 that is licensed by the Department of Early Education and Care to provide family support, family reunification and permanency planning for children.

 Adoptive Home.
 Any family home selected and approved by a licensed placement agency for the